eacton/CAGEF/Lesson_5/Lesson_5.md

 ## 1    397 176162
 ## 2    396 176049  1    113.52 0.2554 0.6136
 ```

-Adding the interaction term did not improve the model significantly.
+Adding the interaction term did not change the model significantly.

+Let's compare the model with age only to the model where sex is a covariate without interaction.

 ```r